gristlabs/grist-help/help/en/docs/self-managed.md

 glob.glob('/etc/*')
 ```

+There are some reasons why `gvisor` sandboxing, as configured for
+Grist, may fail.

+ * Your processor may not be supported.
+On `x86_64`, Sandy Bridge
+   or later is needed.
+Check that the `XSAVE` processor flag is set.
+ * The `SYS_PTRACE` capability may not be available.

 ### How do I run Grist on a server? {: .tag-core .tag-ee }

 We suggest that you become familiar with all the other aspects of